Hanna Sybille Müller

 Hanna is a choreographer and a dancer living in Berlin and Montreal.
 She studied dance at the Rotterdamse Dansacademie (RDA) and received a diploma in media studies at the Berlin University of the Arts (UdK) in 2012.

-As a choreographer she has created numerous works that were presented internationally.
+As a choreographer she created numerous works that were presented internationally.
 Recent works include SELF-MADE (2013) with Irina Müller and Marcello Silvio Busato and WEIGHT FOR SOMETHING TO HAPPEN (2012) in collaboration with Ayara Hernández Holz, which premiered at Artium Centro-Museo Vasco de Arte Contemporáneo in Vitoria-Gasteiz (Spain).
 As a performer she collaborated with Isabelle Schad, Volker März, Martin Nachbar, TWO FISH, deufert&plischke, and s-h-i-f-t-s among others.
 Since 2006 she has been working with Eva Meyer-Keller on projects in performance and video, which include BAUEN NACH KATASTROPHEN (2009), VON MENSCHEN GEMACHT (2010), and COOKING CATASTROPHES (2011).

 She teaches at the UdK (Berlin University of the Arts) and at the ZHdK (Zurich University of the Arts).